Mithun1508/Netflix-Landing-Page-Clone-HTML-CSS-JS/README.md

         setupScrolling();
     }, 100);
 }
-And this is checking for the last cast. when we are done creating cards. we are running setupScrolling() function to setup slider effect.
+And this is checking for the last cast. when we are done creating card. we are running setupScrolling() function to setup slider effect.
 We also have to create this.

 # site is Live Now :  https://csb-bewj5j.vercel.app/